LLCZ00/Dynabyte/docs/source/core_functions.rst

 Classes
 -------

-OperatorMixIn
+DynabyteBase
 ^^^^^^^^^^^^^
-Base class for dynabyte.Array and dynabyte.File, provides methods for using bit-wise operations.
+Base class for dynabyte.Array and dynabyte.File, provides methods for using bit-wise operations and class attributes 'encoding' and 'buffersize'.
 It also overrides their respective 'magic methods' so they can be used with simple binary operators (^, + , -, etc.)

-.. autofunction:: dynabyte.core.OperatorMixIn
+.. autofunction:: dynabyte.core.DynabyteBase

-.. autofunction:: dynabyte.core.OperatorMixIn.XOR
+.. autofunction:: dynabyte.core.DynabyteBase.XOR

-.. autofunction:: dynabyte.core.OperatorMixIn.SUB
+.. autofunction:: dynabyte.core.DynabyteBase.SUB

-.. autofunction:: dynabyte.core.OperatorMixIn.ADD
+.. autofunction:: dynabyte.core.DynabyteBase.ADD

-.. autofunction:: dynabyte.core.OperatorMixIn.ROL
+.. autofunction:: dynabyte.core.DynabyteBase.ROL

-.. autofunction:: dynabyte.core.OperatorMixIn.ROR
+.. autofunction:: dynabyte.core.DynabyteBase.ROR

 Array
 ^^^^^